 3. results and discussion

+Please state the result sequentially, like disease devlopement, vegetative growth and the yield.
+Please rearrange the table as presented below.
+We need the interaction effect as it is a split plot data, so presnt the interaction effect according to following new table.
+If you want to present the main plt and sub plot data also you can present them at supplementary table.
+You need to present the standard error or standard deviation with each mean please.
+So the reader can understand the mean variation easily.
+Please rewrite this section

 Effect of Bio-fumigation on Vegetative Growth in Fusarium-Infected Tomato Plants

 Results in Table 1 presents the effects of bio-disinfectants (Bio-D) and bio-fumigant crops (Bio-F) on the plant height (cm) of tomatoes infected with Fusarium wilt across three growth stages (pre-flowering, flowering, and fruiting) during the years 2015 and 2016.
 The treatments included organic amendments (poultry manure, cow dung), a chemical fungicide (CAMAZEB®), and controls, alongside bio-fumigant crops (cabbage, garlic, onion) and an untreated group.
 Poultry manure consistently resulted in the tallest plants across all growth stages and years, followed by cow dung and CAMAZEB®.
 The control group showed the lowest plant height, indicating the severity of Fusarium wilt without intervention.
 Cabbage as a bio-fumigant yielded the tallest plants, followed by garlic and onion.
 The untreated group performed the worst, highlighting the role of bio-fumigants in disease suppression (Larkin and Griffin, 2007).